Below you will find a collection of rainbow theme learning activities and games. These ideas will work great for the classroom or at home.

 Have children use the pieces for:

 #1.
-GLUE ON white paper to make a rainbow.
+Glue on white paper to make a rainbow.

 #2.
-STRING ON very long yarn in batches of colors.
+String on very long yarn in batches of colors.

 For younger children: Sort and count the pasta pieces by color.